xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 {{< embed-svg "static/svg/tech-stack.svg" >}}

-This includes a wide range of products and open-source software, frameworks, and libraries such as Camunda, Kafka, Solr, Angular, Swagger, Kibana, and more.
+This includes a wide range of products and open-source software, frameworks, and libraries such as Camunda, Kafka, Solr, Angular, Swagger and more.

 I have over six years of full-time experience working with Java in various projects.
 Detailed information about my technological expertise can be found in my [project portfolio]({{< ref "/projects" >}}).
 I am very open to learning and applying new technologies in projects.